-1. Respect the bride's wishes
+1. Respect the Bride's Wishes

 For example, Snapchat can be a tricky one since the photo/video evidence technically disappears, meaning the bride may never actually see what you post if you don't send them directly to her, points out international etiquette expert and founder and CEO of Protocol & Etiquette Worldwide, Sharon Schweitzer.
 "Snapchat videos may also capture many of the moments in real-time that the bachelorette party participants may want kept privately."
-If the bride (and everyone else there) isn't worried about it though, Schweitzer suggests making a Snapchat Geotag for the occasion to celebrate and preserve memories throughout.
+If the bride (and everyone else there) isn't worried about it, though, Schweitzer suggests making a Snapchat Geotag for the occasion to celebrate and preserve memories throughout.

-Don't tag anyone in the picture without permission or post a late night snap of them that might make them, er, snap!
+Don't tag anyone in the picture without permission or post a late-night snap of them that might make them, er, snap!
 Why?
-Well because what may seem like innocent fun to one person could put the other in a compromising position, explains Gottsman.
+Well, because what may seem like innocent fun to one person could put the other in a compromising position, explains Gottsman.
 "For instance, sitting in front of a grouping of 10 empty bottles may be completely innocent or send a message of overindulgence.
 Or, you may really like the candid shot of you by the pool but the bride has her eyes closed or is making a weird face."

-3. Do consider the wording
+3. Do Consider the Wording

-Think before you post, not just about the photo but the caption too, advises Gottsman.
+Think before you post, not just about the photo but the caption, too, advises Gottsman.
 "Avoid negative comments like 'It's almost D-day' or 'There's still time to change your mind' and keep the tone positive and upbeat."

 Remember that the bride's entire family and her soon-to-be-in-laws will see everything that is posted and that she's tagged in so it's best to err on the side of caution and post appropriate pictures of the group early in the evening, says Schweitzer.
 "Share the playful, late-night photos in less public ways for your bridal party to enjoy.
 For example, using an iCloud Photo Sharing Stream allows everyone to comment, like and save photos.
 Creating a Shutterfly Album or a Google Photos Album gives you a private platform as well."

-Don't over share multiple photos or subject your entire contact list to bachelorette party spam, stresses Gottsman.
+Don't overshare multiple photos or subject your entire contact list to bachelorette party spam, stresses Gottsman.
 "Much like flooding your feed with too many pictures of your children or favorite pet, even mutual friends may only be interested in seeing a few party posts and everything else will start to feel like spam."

 "Your friends may think the fun and games is entertaining, but your boss or supervisor (they shouldn't be your FB friend!) may feel your behavior is a bad reflection on their company and judgment to hire you," warns Gottsman.
 Also, keep in mind that even deactivated content remains on the Facebook server, informs Schweitzer.
 "Recruiters and employers routinely 'vet' candidates by running their names through social media.
 In 2010, the Library of Congress started collecting Twitter posts as well."

-7. Be present
+7. Be Present

-This rule is perhaps the MOST important.
+This rule is perhaps the most important.
 Social media is great at keeping us all connected, but definitely don't let it keep you from enjoying the bachelorette party, tells Schweitzer.
 "Whether you're the bride herself or a bridesmaid, don't be on social media all night.
 Instead, put the phones down, make some memories and get involved in the party."